JohnSnow46/JohnSnow46/README.md

 - 👋 Hi, I’m @JohnSnow46
-- 👀 I’m interested in java, C++, C#, C, HTML, CSS, MATLAB
+- 👀 I’m interested in java, C++, C#, C, HTML, CSS, MATLAB, RUST
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently doing projects in C++

 <!---
 JohnSnow46/JohnSnow46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.